Child Safety Signals — Setup & FAQ

 10:05, youtube.com, Kid 1

 Computers love this list because it is simple.
-You "export" (save) this list from your router or browser history, then "upload" (give) it to Web Watch so we can make it look nice for you.
+You "export" (save) this list from your router or browser history, then "upload" (give) it to Child Safety Signals so we can make it look nice for you.

 Travel, Overseas & Out of State